 If you have an overpayment, it means that the Kansas Department of Labor (KDOL) has determined that you obtained Unemployment Insurance (UI) benefits in excess of the amount that might otherwise have applied.
 There can be several causes of overpayment.
 The most common is a determination, at a hearing or an appeal, that you were not qualified to receive UI benefits which had already been provided to you.
-Some, but not all, overpayments are based upon fraud.
+Overpayments can also be due to fraudulent UI claims.

 The amount of overpayment was indicated on the determination or order you received from KDOL or, if the result of an appeal to the Court system, it may have been stated in the Court’s Order(s).
-You may obtain a current statement of overpayment, interest and related costs to be recovered by calling Asset Recovery at (785) 296-3609.
+You may obtain a current statement of overpayment, interest and related costs to be recovered by calling Asset Recovery.

 PURSUANT TO LAW, YOU ARE REQUIRED TO REPAY ALL UI BENEFIT OVERPAYMENTS TO THE KANSAS DEPARTMENT OF LABOR.
 As a general rule, an overpayment does not result in recovery efforts until after an overpayment determination has been made, all appeals have been resolved and time for further appeals has run out.
 Asset Recovery efforts commence after the overpayment amount has become an unappealable final administrative determination subject only to collection and recovery efforts.

-Payments on an Overpayment Account may be made by check, money order or cashier’s check and made payable to the Kansas Department of Labor - Asset Recovery.
+- Payments on an Overpayment Account may be made by check, money order or cashier’s check.
+Make your check or money order payable to Kansas Department of Labor, Attention Asset Recovery.

 - Do not send cash.